MostDeadDeveloper/Coding-Exercises-To-Python/README.md

 | {YourName}-Branch                   | name of the branch you are pertaining to in the command.                         |

-# Step 1 How to Get a Copy of this repository.
+# Step 1 :  How to Get a Copy of this repository.

 Find a suitable area to put the files and type the command.
 ```
   - git clone https://github.com/MostDeadDeveloper/Coding-Exercises-To-Python.git
 ```
-Modify only the folder you are assigned to.
+# Modify only the folder you are assigned to.

-# How To Submit my work
+# Step 2 : Submitting my work

 -Go to the repository/directory/folder where this copy of the repository is saved.
 - Type the command : ```git checkout -b {YourName}-Branch```